 What does a robotic deburring process involve?

-In the robotic process, there is usually a tool change area with either cutting tools or deburring brushes.
-The industrial robotic arm grabs the first tool in the sequence, does the task, drops the tool off and moves on to the next tool in the sequence.
-When you use a Xebec ceramic fiber brush to finish off the part with a robot, the brush completes deburring and finishing at once.
+To streamline the process, the industrial robotic arm grabs the first tool in the sequence, does the task, drops the tool off and moves on to the next tool in the sequence.
+When you use a Xebec ceramic fiber brush to finish off the part with a robot, it makes the job more streamlined as the Xebec brush completes deburring and finishing at once.

 Robots can be programmed to grab the parts themselves, move them out of trays and into machines, pick them up, turn them, and place them on other trays to send along – all with no human involvement.
-For the deburring process, such tool-and-part manipulation would typically involve two robots.
-This decreases the likelihood of error by reducing “touches,” as is demonstrated in this video of the robotic cutting and deburring of an output shaft tooled up with Xebec ceramic fiber brushes.
+For the deburring process, such tool-and-part manipulation can involve two robots.
+This decreases the likelihood of error by reducing “touches”.

 The robotics company is typically responsible for developing the process and programming for the manufacturer.
-Xebec’s reps often work closely with both in this phase.
+Xebec’s reps often work closely with both in this phase as we did with Ellison Technologies on automated burr removal and surface finishing of part using a Yaskawa GP8 industrial robotic arm with Xebec ceramic fiber brushes in a RoboBurr Workcell.

 Robotic vs. CNC deburring and finishing